-- 7.11 Technical analysis may be conducted by the Authority before an assignment is issued according to Appendix B based on an extract from ECC/REC (15)01. - 7.12 Specific information regarding coordination may be found in Appendix C based on an extract from ECC/REC (11)05 and ECC/REC (15)01. - 7.13 In the event of any interference, the Authority will require affected parties to carry out coordination.
+- 7.10 Technical analysis may be conducted by the Authority before an assignment is issued according to Appendix B based on an extract from ECC/REC (14)04. - 7.11 Specific information regarding coordination may be found in Appendix B based on an extract from ECC/REC (14)04. - 7.12 In the event of any interference, the Authority will require affected parties to carry out coordination.
 In the event that the interference continues to be unresolved after 24 hours, the affected parties may refer the matter to the Authority for a resolution.
 The Authority will decide the necessary modifications and schedule of modifications to resolve the dispute.
-The Authority will be guided by the Frequency Coordination Process as shown in Appendix D. - 7.14 Assignment holders will take full advantage of interference mitigation techniques such as antenna discrimination, tilt, polarisation, frequency discrimination, shielding / blocking (introduce diffraction loss), site selection, and/or power control to facilitate the coordination of systems.
+The Authority will be guided by the Frequency Coordination Process as shown in Appendix D.